-Water filters, such as those that are installed at the kitchen faucet, also called point-of-use (POU) filters, can be especially useful when at risk patients are in need of additional layers of protection, as these filters can be installed at the point where water comes out of the tap.
-It is very important that this type of filter be changed according to the manufacturer’s recommendations because if left for prolonged periods of time, Legionella can grow on the filters and actually degrade water quality.
-Commercially available filters for the following items should always be changed according to the manufacturer’s instructions, and include the following types:
+Water filters, that are installed at the kitchen faucet, also called point-of-use (POU) filters, can be especially useful when patients with weak immune systems are in need of additional layers of protection, as these filters can be installed at the point where water comes out of the tap.
+It is very important that these filters be changed according to the manufacturer’s recommendations because if not, Legionella bacteria can grow on the filters and actually lower the water quality.
+Commercially available filters should always be changed according to the manufacturer’s instructions, and include the following types:

 - Showerhead and Faucet filters

 Humidifiers create fine mists of water that can host and transport Legionella bacteria straight into your lungs, if they are not cleaned properly.Humidifiers can be complex appliances, so it is best to follow the manufacturer or the supplier’s instructions for cleaning and maintaining them.
 Various types of humidifiers may present different levels of risk for exposure to Legionella bacteria.